-The Entry Stage of the competition will be an online task aimed at challenging and assessing your knowledge of general and some specific topics of Additive manufacturing.
+For future competitions the Passive Stage of the competition will be an online task aimed at challenging and assessing your knowledge of general and some specific topics of Additive manufacturing.

-When the entry online task has been completed you will be notified to let you know if you have scored high enough to go through to the National Qualifiers.
+When the passive online task has been completed you will be notified to let you know if you have scored high enough to go through to the National Qualifiers.